The 6 Best Slam Balls Reviewed -

 Our Verdict: Best Heavy Duty

 The next offering from Rogue Fitness, a well-known fitness brand, is a medicine ball that is designed to take on the repeated heavy use of slamming.
-With different weights and sizes to fit you, this is the best slam ball for heavy weight users.
+With different weights and sizes to fit you, this is the best slam ball for intense training.

 This series provides weights from 8lbs to 40lbs, which is great for beginners.
 For heavy weight users, the MK D-Balls series has a range of 14lbs up to an impressive 150lbs.